pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`resizable_window`

-This code demonstrates how to create a resizable window using the Arcade library in Python.
-By setting `resizable=True` in the `__init__` method of the `MyGame` class, the window can be resized by the user.
-The `on_resize` method is automatically called when the window is resized, allowing you to adjust the content or layout based on the new dimensions.
-In this example, the method prints the new width and height of the window, showing how you can dynamically respond to changes in the window size.
+The snippet is an example of how to handle window resizing in Python using the Arcade Library.
+It defines a simple game window that can be resized, with its dimensions output to the console each time a resize occurs.
+The code defines an "on_resize" method to achieve this; this method is automatically called whenever the game window is resized, updating the window dimensions accordingly.
+Besides that, the "on_draw" method is overridden to customize the drawing/display on the window: it draws x and y labels at regular intervals along the two axes.
+When run, the snippet creates an instance of this game window with the specific screen width, screen height, and screen title, and the Arcade game engine is run.

 sections_demo_1.py
 ------------------